bjoerrrn/storj-system-health.sh/README.md

 ## usage

-you can run the script in debug mode to force a push message to your discord channel although no error was found - or without the debug flag to run it in silent mode via crontab (see automation chapter).
+you can run the script in debug mode to force a push message to your discord channel (if enabled) although no error was found - or without the debug flag to run it in silent mode via crontab (see automation chapter).

 ```
 ./storj-system-health.sh debug # for a regular discord push message or:
 ./storj-system-health.sh # for silent mode
 ```

-it also supports a help command. more commands will be implemented over time.
+it also supports a help command, although it currently makes no sense ;-)

 ```
 ./storj-system-health.sh --help